Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Problem setup

 This section is devoted to formally stating the goal of our analysis and introducing the algorithmic details of ProbitDA, LogitDA, and LassoDA.
 To dive straight into our topic, we assume familiarity with the basic concepts of Markov chains, a rigorous introduction of which can be found in \cite{levin2017markov}.

-\subsection{Mixing Time with a Warm Start}
+\subsection{Mixing time with a warm start}

-To sample from a target distribution $\pi$ on the state space $\mathbb{R}^d$, one can design a Markov chain $\Psi$ with a Markov transition kernel $\mathcal{P}$ such that starting from \revise{any} distribution $\nu$, the distribution will eventually converge to $\pi$ as the number of iterations $k$ tends to infinity:
+To sample from a target distribution $\pi$ on the state space $\mathbb{R}^d$, one can design a Markov chain $\Psi$ with a Markov transition kernel $\mathcal{P}$ such that starting from any distribution $\nu$, the distribution will eventually converge to $\pi$ as the number of iterations $k$ tends to infinity:

-To quantify how quickly this convergence occurs, the notion of mixing time is commonly adopted to describe the number of iterations needed to get $\epsilon$-close in TV distance to the target distribution.
+The mixing time quantifies the speed of convergence as the number of iterations needed to get $\epsilon$-close to the target distribution.
 It is not hard to see that the mixing time depends on how close the initial distribution $\nu$ is to $\pi$.
-For ease of the analysis, we control and measure the distance between $\nu$ and $\pi$ by the notion of \textbf{warm start}.
+For ease of the analysis, we control and measure the distance between $\nu$ and $\pi$ by the notion of \textit{warm start}.
 Specifically, for a scalar $\eta \ge 1$, a $\eta$-warm start requires the initial distribution to satisfy where the supremum is taken over all measurable sets $A \subseteq \mathbb{R}^d$.
-In this work, we call a warm start \textbf{constant-warm} if $\eta$ does not depend on $n$ and $d$, and \textbf{exponential-warm} if $\eta$ depends exponentially on $n$ and $d$.
-If not specifically stated, a warm start refers to a constant-warm initialization.
-Throughout the paper, we denote the \textbf{mixing time} of the Markov chain $\Psi$ with $\eta$-warm start to $\epsilon$-accuracy in TV distance ($\epsilon \in (0,1)$) by
+Throughout the paper, we denote the \textit{mixing time} of the Markov chain $\Psi$ with $\eta$-warm start to $\epsilon$-accuracy in TV distance ($\epsilon \in (0,1)$) by